-Foreword: this is the best guide to Yangshuo travel and the most #instagrammable vantage points around it, that you will find on the internet.
-So, if you are trying to get some sick shots for Insta to impress your 120 followers, then read on.
+Foreword: this is the best guide to Yangshuo travel featuring the most #instagrammable vantage points around it, that you will find on the internet.
+So, if you are trying to get some sick shots for Insta to impress your 120 followers, then read on!

 The Guilin/Yangshuo (桂林／阳朔) region of China in Guangxi (广西) Province is famed for its stunning karst landscape studded with limestone peaks jutting out of the earth, surrounded by rice fields and lush greenery.
 From afar, the karst peaks of the region look almost surreal, invoking my travel partner to even say that they look “almost fake”.
 If you are ever visiting China or living in China, Guilin/Yangshuo is a trip that you must make.